Generic selectors

 Essential Skills Needed to Be a Successful Bricklayer

-Safety awareness is critical on busy construction sites.
-Knowing how to follow safety guidelines and use protective gear properly not only protects you but also keeps your coworkers safe.
+Safety is a big deal on busy construction sites.
+Knowing how to follow safety guidelines and use safety gear properly not only protects you but also the people around you.

-Both new and experienced bricklayers can benefit from avoiding common bricklaying mistakes that impact quality and safety.
+Both new and experienced bricklayers can improve by avoiding common mistakes that affect quality and safety

 Bricklayer Salaries: What You Can Expect to Earn